nabs23/zad-academy-notes/First Semester/Tafsir Level 1/Al-Jamiʿ li Ahkam al-Qur'an.md

 Back: [[Tafsir Level 1]] | Next: [[Fath al-Qadeer]]

-## **Ad-Durr al-Manthur fi’t-Tafsir bi’l-Ma’thur**
+## **Al-Jamiʿ li Ahkam al-Qur'an**

 - **Author**:
-  - Jalal ad-Deen ibn Abi Bakr ibn Muhammad as-Suyuti.
+  - Muhammad ibn Ahmad ibn Abi Bakr ibn Farah al-Qurtubi.
-  - Died in **911 AH**.
+  - Died in **671 AH**.

 - **Overview**:
-  - A tafsir focusing exclusively on **narrations (ma’thur)** from the Qur'an, Sunnah, and statements of the Salaf.
+  - A significant tafsir known for its focus on **legal rulings** (ahkam) derived from the Qur'an.

+- **Key Features**:
+  - Does not show fanaticism toward any specific fiqhi madhhab (school of thought), though he was a Maliki.
   - **Methodology**:
-  - Quotes narrations without providing personal commentary.
+    - Quotes a Qur'anic passage.
-  - Does not typically verify, amend, or alert readers to the reliability of the reports.
-  - In rare cases, mentions the weakness of a report.
-  - Sources include:
-    - **Imam al-Bukhari**, **Muslim**, **Ahmad**, **an-Nasai**, **at-Tirmidhi**, **Abu Dawud**, **ad-Darimi**, and others.
+    - Raises and explains related issues and rulings derived from the text.
+    - Discusses multiple viewpoints, choosing the strongest evidence.
+    - Highlights differences of opinion on fiqhi matters and unusual interpretations of the verse.
+  - Incorporates vast knowledge of:
+    - **Fiqh (Islamic jurisprudence)**.
+    - Reasons for revelation (**Asbab an-Nuzul**).

 ---

 ## **Activities**

-1. **Write briefly about the Tafsirs of al-Baghawi and as-Suyuti, comparing the two.**
+1. **Describe the methodology of al-Qurtubi in his Tafsir, and compare and contrast it with the methodology of Ibn Jareer at-Tabari and that of al-Baghawi.**
+   - **Al-Qurtubi**:
+     - Focuses on fiqh and ahkam, addressing legal issues and differing opinions.
+     - Selects the strongest view using evidence.
+   - **Ibn Jareer at-Tabari**:
+     - Primarily a narration-based tafsir with sound chains of narration.
+     - Includes a broader analysis of linguistic and contextual meanings.
-   - **Tafsir al-Baghawi**:
+   - **Al-Baghawi**:
-     - Simplified tafsir, abridged from Tafsir ath-Tha’labi.
+     - An abridged and simplified tafsir, free from weak narrations and innovations.
-     - Removes fabricated hadiths and Isra’iliyyat.
-   - **Tafsir as-Suyuti (Ad-Durr al-Manthur)**:
-     - Compilation of narrations without commentary or verification.
-     - Focuses purely on transmitting reports from authentic sources.

-2. **What stands out most for you with regard to the tafsir Ad-Durr al-Manthur?**
-   - Its reliance on narrations alone, preserving the sayings of the Salaf and classical scholars without personal interpretation.

 Back: [[Tafsir Level 1]] | Next: [[Fath al-Qadeer]]